What Are Summer Cold Symptoms?

 Treatment for Summer Colds at PhysicianOne Urgent Care

 Summertime sniffles don’t have to ruin your fun when PhysicianOne Urgent Care offers cold treatment on a walk-in basis.
-Accredited and certified by the Urgent Care Association (UCA), our physician-led locations throughout Connecticut, Massachusetts, and New York are open during extended hours 365 days per year.
+Certified by the Urgent Care Association (UCA), our physician-led locations throughout Connecticut, Massachusetts, and New York are open during extended hours 365 days per year.
 And with a 24/7 telemedicine service, PhysicianOne Urgent Care makes it simple to access the medical guidance you need, right when you need it.

 We’ve got you!
 To learn more about PhysicianOne Urgent Care’s services, hours, locations, or approach to treating summer colds, browse our website or give our friendly professionals a call at 1-860-650-3848.